actoron/jadex/docs/android/android.md

 - communication between platforms fixed, so remote mobile platform components are visible in JCC (This requires the HTTP Relay Transport to be enabled if running in an emulator)
 - added AndroidSettingsService for File Access on Android Devices
-- introduced AndroidContextService to provide access to android files
+- introduced AndroidContextService to provide access to Android files
 - Security Service is active by default.
 The generated Plattform Password will be written to LogCat and saved in */data/data/<packagename\>/files/<platformname\>.settings.xml*.
     To disable the Security Service, just uncomment the Service in your platform.component.xml